 Can you feel the Lindseymentum?
 It's official, Sen. Lindsey Graham is now officially a Republican presidential candidate, running on the tried-and-true and utterly ridiculous theme of being an "outsider."
 Never mind that he's served in the Congress for 20 years.
-He
+He grew up poor

 It’s the tale of a son of pool hall owners, who grew up near-impoverished in the back room of his parents’ bar.
 As a college student he raised, and eventually adopted, his little sister after their parents died, before going on to have a career as an Air Force lawyer and then rising to become South Carolina’s senior senator.